19hours/sg-statutes/Acts/Police Force Act.md

 as if he were a police officer of corresponding rank.

-(2) A special police officer shall have the powers and duties and be entitled to the protection and privileges of police officers referred in subsection (1) for the following duration:
+(2) A special police officer shall have the powers and duties and be entitled to the protection and privileges of police officers referred to in subsection (1) for the following duration:

 (a) in the case of a full-time national serviceman enlisted in the Special Constabulary, from the time his liability to report for enlistment or national service arises until such time as he is lawfully discharged or released;

-(b) in the case of an operationally ready national serviceman enlisted in the Special Constabulary, from the time he is ordered to report for enlistment or service (whether or not he has complied with such order) and while in uniform or performing duty in the Special Constabulary under section 14 of the Enlistment Act (Cap.
+(b) in the case of an operationally ready national serviceman enlisted in the Special Constabulary, from the time he is ordered to report for enlistment or service (whether or not he has complied with such an order) and while in uniform or performing duty in the Special Constabulary under section 14 of the Enlistment Act (Cap.
 93), and while called out for mobilised service under sections 16 and 17 of that Act; and

 (c) in the case of a volunteer enrolled under section 68 as a member of the Special Constabulary, during the period he is ordered to report for duty (whether or not he has complied with such an order), or he volunteers for duty to assist the Police Force in the execution of its duties.

 (3) Without prejudice to subsections (1) and (2), every special police officer when mobilised for active service under section 73 shall have the same powers and duties and the same protection and immunities as a police officer of corresponding rank.

+[Police Force 1985 Ed., ss.
+65(2) and 67]

 ### Enrolment of volunteers